Faith Hill

-Audrey Faith McGraw (born September 21, 1967), known professionally as Faith Hill, is an American country singer and actress.
+Audrey Faith McGraw (born September 21, 1967), known professionally as Faith Hill, is an American singer and actress.
 She is one of the most successful country music artists of all time, having sold almost 50 million albums worldwide.

 Hill's first two albums, Take Me as I Am (1993) and It Matters to Me (1995), were major successes that placed a combined three number ones on Billboards country charts, quickly establishing her as one of country music's top acts.
 Next she achieved immense mainstream and crossover success with two albums, Faith (1998) and Breathe (1999).
 Faith produced her first international hit, "This Kiss", while her album Breathe became one of the best-selling country albums of all time.
 The album was led by the huge crossover success of the songs "Breathe" and "The Way You Love Me".
 Breathe saw massive sales worldwide and earned three Grammy Awards.

 In 2001, Hill recorded "There You'll Be" for the Pearl Harbor soundtrack and it too became an international success.
-Nominated for an Academy Award, it remains her best-selling single in Europe.
+The track remains her best-selling single in Europe.
 Hill's next two albums, Cry (2002) and Fireflies (2005), continued her commercial successes; the former spawned another crossover single, "Cry", which won Hill a Grammy, and the latter produced the singles "Mississippi Girl" and "Like We Never Loved at All", which earned additional Grammy Awards.

 Hill has won five Grammy Awards, 15 Academy of Country Music Awards, six American Music Awards, and several other awards.
 Her Soul2Soul II Tour 2006 with Tim McGraw became the highest-grossing country tour of all time.
 In 2001, she was named one of the "30 Most Powerful Women in America" by Ladies Home Journal.
 In 2009, Billboard named her as the Adult Contemporary Artist of the Decade (2000s) and also as the 39th top artist overall.
 From 2007 to 2012, Hill was the voice of NBC Sunday Night Footballs intro song.
-She received a star on the Hollywood Walk of Fame in 2019.
 Hill has been married to American singer Tim McGraw since 1996, with whom she has recorded several duets.